 Cannot open user default database.
 Login failed.

 Login failed for user “RockySz.”
 (Microsoft SQL Server, Error: 4064)

 SQL Server Error 4064

-Here, the user ‘RockySz’ tries to log in to the SQL Server, but the Server do not find the default database and provide the error that it cannot open the default database and the login is failed.
+Here, the user ‘RockySz’ tries to log in to the SQL Server, but the Server does not find the default database and provides the error that it cannot open the default database, and the login is failed.

 When the default database is not available during the connection, then it can be due to various reasons like the following: